clean-css/clean-css/README.md

 new CleanCSS({
   level: {
     1: {
-      all: false // sets all values to `false`
+      all: false, // sets all values to `false`
       tidySelectors: true // turns on optimizing selectors }
   }